aappleby/metroboy/README.md

 ----------

-**MetroBoy isn't an emulator in the traditional sense** - it's comparatively slow, though you can use it to play Game Boy games.
+## MetroBoy isn't an emulator in the traditional sense

+It's comparatively slow, though you can use it to play Game Boy games.
 It should run at full speed on most modern processors, with my current laptop running at about 2.5x realtime in fast mode.

 MetroBoy is more like a Verilog simulation of a Game Boy that's been translated into C++.
 You can also think of it as being written in a subset of C++ that's designed to to be mechanically translated into synthesizable Verilog.